christianThardy/christianThardy.github.io/quantum-machine-learning.md

 This toy dataset consists of two interleaving half circles, or "moons," hence the name.
 If you plot the dataset, it looks like two shapes resembling crescent moons.

 This dataset is often used for binary classification problems, where the objective is to categorize data points into one of two classes or groups.
 Because the two "moons" are intertwined, this dataset is particularly useful for testing algorithms that can handle non-linear boundaries between classes.
+Lets observe how logistic regression, a multi-layer perceptron and a hybrid quantum neural network classify the moon data:

-# Logistic regression
+## Logistic regression

 <p align="center">
 <img src="https://github.com/christianThardy/christianThardy.github.io/assets/29679899/b300f0ba-6a59-49c9-948f-c14eb6f03d4a" width="400" height="300">